Cape Town offers a unique sightseeing

-In case you've never experienced our Cape Town culture - and even if you have, you'll certainly benefit from your holiday stay in this scenic part of South Africa if you understand more about what to expect when you arrive.
+You'll certainly benefit from your holiday stay in this scenic part of South Africa if you appreciate more about what to expect from your Cape Town Sightseeing activities.

-Robben Island which was for many years the prison home of Nelson Mandela and his Struggle associates during the Apartheid years should definitely be on your 'must visit' list.
+Robben Island which was for many years the prison home of the late Nelson Mandela during the Apartheid years should definitely be on your Cape Town sightseeing list.

 As you'll discover, life in Cape Town is diverse.
 The city and surrounding areas are populated by people from multiple backgrounds.
 This has been determined by many factors.